 Figure 4.
 Blood pressure (BP) thresholds and recommendations for treatment and follow-up.
 Colors correspond to Class of Recommendation in Table 1.
-Using the ACC/AHA Pooled Cohort Equations.
-S8.1.2-56,S8.1.2-57 Note that patients with DM or CKD are automatically placed in the high-risk category.
+Using the ACC/AHA Pooled Cohort Equations.^{S8.1,2-66,S8.1,2-57} Note that patients with DM or CKD are automatically placed in the high-risk category.
 For initiation of RAS inhibitor or diuretic therapy, assess blood tests for electrolytes and renal function 2 to 4 weeks after initiating therapy. †Consider initiation of pharmacological therapy for stage 2 hypertension with 2 antihypertensive agents of different classes.
-Patients with stage 2 hypertension and BP ≥160/100 mm Hg should be promptly treated, carefully monitored, and subject to upward medication dose adjustment as necessary to control BP.
-Reassessment includes BP measurement, detection of orthostatic hypotension in selected patients (eg, older or with postural symptoms), identification of white coat hypertension or a white coat effect, documentation of adherence, monitoring of the response to therapy, reinforcement of the importance of adherence, reinforcement of the importance of treatment, and assistance with treatment to achieve BP target.
+Patients with stage 2 hypertension and BP \geq 160/100 mm Hg should be promptly treated, carefully monitored, and subject to upward medication dose adjustment as necessary to control BP.
+Reassessment includes BP measurement, detection of orthostatic hypotension in selected patients (eg, older or with postural symptoms), identification of white coat of adherence, reinforcement of the importance of treatment, and assistance with treatment to achieve BP target.
 ACC indicates American College of Cardiology; AHA, American Heart Association; ASCVD, atherosclerotic cardiovascular disease; BP, blood pressure; CKD, chronic kidney disease; DM, diabetes mellitus; and RAS, renin-angiotensin system.

-threshold for initiation of antihypertensive drug therapy was ≥ 140/90 mm Hg for the general adult population and $\geq 130/80$ mm Hg for adults with diabetes or CKD.
-Since the publication of JNC 7 in 2003, we have gained additional experience with risk assessment and new data from randomized trials, observational studies and simulation analyses have demonstrated that antihypertensive drug treatment based on overall ASCVD risk assessment combined with BP levels may prevent more CVD events than treatment based on BP levels alone.
-S8.1.2-15-S8.1.2-24 According to an analysis of NHANES 2011-2014, the new definition results in only a small increase in the percentage of US adults for whom antihypertensive medication is recommended in conjunction with lifestyle modification.
+threshold for initiation of antihypertensive drug therapy was \geq 140/90 mm Hg for the general adult population and \geq 130/80 mm Hg for adults with diabetes or CKD.
+Since the publication of JNC 7 in 2003, we have gained additional experience with risk assessment and new data from randomized trials, observational studies and simulation analyses have demonstrated that antihypertensive drug treatment based on overall ASCVD risk assessment combined with BP levels may prevent more CVD events than treatment based on BP levels alone.^{S8.1.2-15-S8.1.2-24} According to an analysis of NHANES 2011-2014, the new definition results in only a small increase in the percentage of US adults for whom antihypertensive medication is recommended in conjunction with lifestyle modification.
 The previously cited meta-analyses are consistent with the conclusion that lowering of BP results in benefit in higher-risk individuals, regardless of their baseline treated or untreated BP ≥130/80 mm Hg and irrespective of the specific cause of their elevated risk.
-These analyses indicate that the benefit of treatment outweighs the potential harm at threshold BP ≥130/80 mm Hg.
+These analyses indicate that the benefit of treatment outweighs the potential harm at threshold BP \geq 130/80 mm Hg.